Welcome to Gerbera Research Group Inc. located in Perth, Western Australia.

 Who we are: The Gerbera Research Group is a friendly informal forum of gerbera lovers.
 Some of us are specialists, others are learners, but you can be sure we have all the knowledge and expertise you need to cultivate and manage diseases affecting gerbera.

 Our aim: Our aim is to promote this beautiful flower.
-We do this by our annual show (1st Saturday in May), at shopping centres displays, and joining Orchid Shows.
+We do this by our annual show, at shopping centres displays, and joining Orchid Shows.
 We assist those who are interested in the flower, or by answering general questions about the cultivation of this plant which flowers throughout the year.

 Members are encouraged to come along to meetings which are held at 2pm on the third Sunday of each month, excluding December and January.
-They are held at the Scout Hall in Glendale Avenue, Hamersley (near the junction of Aintree Street).
+They are held at the Yokine Community Centre, McDonald Street, Yokine.